Ascariasis

 • Identification of adult worms in stool or emerging from the nose, mouth, or rectum

-Diagnosis of ascariasis is by microscopic detection of eggs in stool or observation of adult worms in stool or emerging from the nose or mouth.
+Diagnosis of ascariasis is by microscopic detection of eggs in stool or gross visualization of adult worms in stool or emerging from the nose, mouth, or rectum.
 Occasionally, larvae can be found in sputum during the pulmonary phase.
 Adult worms may be seen in radiographic studies of the gastrointestinal tract.

 Treatment of Ascariasis